-Prior to applying, students must see Mrs Daniels to determine eligibility.
+Prior to applying, students must see the VET/Careers Coordinator (Ms Munday) to determine eligibility.
 To apply, students must have good attendance, passing grades, and be willing to complete their SACE.

-For more information, please see Mrs Daniels (VET & Careers Coordinator).
+For more information, please see the VET & Careers Coordinator.